 - Unlike most luxury-goods companies, which apply massive profit mark-ups, we price our products based on the cost of their manufacturing, adding a reasonable mark-up only.
 The price you pay is therefore closely associated with the quality of the design, the quality of the components and materials, and the conditions under which it was made.

 - We sell directly to you, the end-consumer, meaning there are no unnecessary profit margins added for the middle-man.

-In time we may update some of our choices and policies, but we’ll always remain committed to creating sustainable products, and in practicing and promoting fair trade.
+There is of course always more than can be done.
+We much admire other companies showing a pioneering positive role in their social and environmental impact, such as those certified as a B Corp.
+We are exploring further options and in time may update some of our choices and policies, but we’ll always remain committed to creating sustainable products, and in practicing and promoting fair trade.